 Is gluten bad for everyone?
-Should allll of us go grain-free for good?
+Should allll of us go on an elimination diet meal plan that’s grain-free for good?
 Should everyone ditch whole wheat and switch to baking with einkorn, or just use only freshly ground, soaked whole wheat as long as you don’t have Celiac?

 Those aren’t even the right questions to ask.

 We can’t just say, “What’s healthier, whole wheat or a gluten-free diet?”
 Because my body is not your body (in case you haven’t noticed).

 People have been quick to throw gluten in particular under the bus in the past decade, and other grains have been dragged along.

 Grains, even wheat, aren’t genetically modified, although they’re often thrown into the “no-GMO” camp.